pylover/not-yet-scrum/README.md

 done and or in progress without daily meetings.
 I think daily stand-up meetings are outdated.

-I think a good (descriptive) Nugget (see below) is enough for a developer to deliver a feature or bugfix.
+I think a good (descriptive) Nugget (see below) and 1:1 meetings are enough to interact with any developer.

 ### Nugget